JacekDubikowski/build-your-own-framework/readme.md

 ```

 The writing is done in two steps:

 1. Creating actual *BeanDefinition* that is done by *DefinitionWriter* and is contained in JavaFile instance.
 2. Writing the implementation to the actual file using provided in `processingEnv` [Filer](https://cr.openjdk.java.net/~iris/se/17/latestSpec/api/java.compiler/javax/annotation/processing/Filer.html) instance.
-   *Filer* is special interface that supports file creation by an annotation processor.
+   *Filer* is a special interface that supports file creation by an annotation processor.
-   Should writing fail, the compilation will fail and error message will be printed.
+   Should writing fail, the compilation will fail and the error message will be printed.

 The creation of Java code takes place in *DefinitionWriter* and you will see the implementation in a moment.
-However, the question is how should such definition look like.
+However, the question is what such a definition looks like.
 I think that example would serve better than 1000 words.

 ###### Example of what should be written